 Field Day is 24 hour operation that includes all of Saturday night.
 SARC insures that no one starves.
 Catered BBQ is served for Saturday night super.
 Since it is usually hot during Field Day, plenty of water is kept on site as well.

-SARC sets up under a tent in a field environment with emergency generators and temporarily erected antennas.
+The result is that SARC sets up radios under a tent in a field environment with emergency generators and temporarily erected antennas.
 Contacts are then made and logged.
-The real objective is to give members experience in operating in an austere environment like those that may be faced in emergency situations and to bring ham radio to the general public.
-SARC has operated from the field adjoining the City of Shavano Park who have been great hosts and friends of amateur radio.
+SARC has operated from the field adjoining the City Hall of the City of Shavano Park who have been great hosts and friends of amateur radio.

 Field Day 2017

-SARC held Field Day 2016 at the City of Shavano Park's City Hall Complex, which is on the northwest side of the Greater San Antonio Metropolitan Area of Texas last year.
+SARC held Field Day 2017 at the City of Shavano Park's City Hall Complex, which is on the northwest side of the Greater San Antonio Metropolitan Area of Texas last year.
 SARC and the City of Shavano Park have a long association.
-The City of Shavano Park has been a gracious host for well over ten (1) years now.
+The City of Shavano Park has been a gracious host for fifteen (15) years now.
 Their support is sincerely appreciated.

-For SARC, tent erection activities started Friday afternoon on June 24, 2016.
-The tent and other equipment was moved out of our rental storage area and moved to Shavano Park.
+For SARC, tent erection activities started Friday afternoon on June 23, 2017.
+The tent, tables, and some other equipment was moved from our rental storage area to Shavano Park.
 With a lot of hands following the direction of someone who really, really knew how to erect the tent, the tent went up quickly and tables were placed to hold the tent in place overnight.

-At 8:00 a. m. on Saturday, June 25, 2016, SARC members set up emergency generators, ran power lines, installed logging computers and lights, erected antennas, and installed radios.
-By 1:100 p. m., SARC was ready to start making contacts.
+At 8:00 a. m. on Saturday, June 24, 2017, SARC members moved other generators, antennas, antenna masts and poles, Radio Frequency (RF) cables, and other equipment was moved from our rental storage area to Shavano Park.
+SARC then set up emergency generators, ran power lines, installed logging computers and lights, erected antennas, and installed radios.
+By 1:00 p. m., SARC was ready to start making contacts.
 While the dominant mode was FM, some digital modes like PSK31 and RTTY were also used.
-Attempts were also made a satellite contacts.

 Members came in and out all day and night, but SARC's Field Day site was continuously in operation until mid-morning when deteriorating transmission conditions on a number of bands resulted in diminishing contacts.
 At that point, tear down commenced and all equipment was put back in storage.